PurnjitBanerjee/Python-Calculator-using-Tkinter/README.md

 # Python-Calculator-using-Tkinter
 This is calculator using Python and Tkinter.
-I am new to UI development and would appreciate any ideads on how i could improve it
+I am new to UI development and would appreciate any ideas on how i could improve it